If you build courses in Articulate 360, the next question is always the same: where do you actually deliver them?

 Articulate Rise 360 is a common tool for building eLearning courses.
 Once a course is complete, the next step is deciding how to deliver it to learners.

 Most authoring tools don’t provide a complete delivery environment.
 They focus on content creation rather than user management, access control, or course progression.
-You still need a separate system to host the course, manage learners, and control access.
+You still need a separate system to host the course, manage learners, and control access to it.

 WordPress, combined with LifterLMS, can be used to fill that gap.
 For a broader overview of how WordPress handles eLearning standards like SCORM, read the LifterLMS guide to displaying SCORM in WordPress.